 About Pacific Islands

-The Pacific Islands are culturally diverse, with more than 1,000 languages spoken and national populations ranging from less than 10,000 to more than six million.
+The region is home to more than 9 million people, major fisheries, coral reefs, and important tropical forests, and is vital to U.S. Security and regional interests.
+The islands are culturally diverse, with more than 1,000 languages spoken and national populations ranging from less than 10,000 to more than six million.
 The region’s varied topography includes mountainous islands and low-lying coral atolls, some of which are only 15 feet above sea level.

 Last updated: July 30, 2014